fermarsan/aixt/prerequisites.md

 _NOTE:_ In addition, you have to add _Python_ to PATH.

 ## Modules
-**Aixt** projects uses _lark_ Python's module for doing the lexer and syntactic analysis, _re_ for regular expresions analysis, and _yaml_ for the configuration files.
+**Aixt** project uses the [_lark_](https://lark-parser.readthedocs.io/en/latest/) Python's module for inplementing the lexic and syntactic analysis, _re_ for regular expresions analysis, and _yaml_ for the configuration files.
 You can install all the needed modules as follows:
 ```
 pip install lark re pyyaml
 ```